Members, remember to log in to view this post.

 editor for Audubon magazine.

-He joined OWAA in 1951 and received a Jade of Chiefs award in 1970 and the Excellence in Craft Award in 1983.
+He joined OWAA in 1951 and received a Circle of Chiefs award in 1970 and the Excellence in Craft Award in 1983.
 He continued to support OWAA through the years with generous donations and his time.

 “He was truly a pioneer in OWAA,” said Michael Frome, a fellow Chief.